 Tweed is often invoked as a byword for stuffiness.
-Indeed, it may never shake the image of the well-to-do chappy on a grouse moor or of the smoke filled gentlemen's club.
+Indeed, it may never shake the image of the well-to-do chap striding across a grouse moor or sat in the wingback of a smoke-filled gentlemen's club.

 There is great merit, however, in challenging any preconception.
 And in the case of Scotland’s most famous material, picking at the threads of this lazy imagery leads one to a much better story.

 Tweed is wool.
 To get at it each spring, shepherds drive their sheep off the land to be shorn.
 The fleeces which the sheep yield speak to the lands that they roam: primitive breeds raised in the exposed, high moorlands of the Outer Hebrides give up a bulky, coarse wool.
 Modern cross breeds reared on the gentler, more sheltered slopes of the borders give a much finer material.
 Then sorted and spun, the threads are sent down to the mills, and then onto a tailor's yard.

 Campbell’s of Beauly, in rural Inverness-shire, have been crafting cloth from tweed longer than most.

 Mr & Mrs R.W Hepburn opened shop as haberdashers in 1858, rebranding the business shortly after their daughter betrothed Mr James Campbell, a local man under whose proprietorship the business moved into tailoring.